Jasonium/DataCleaningProject/README.md

 To load in tidyData.txt, navigate to the directory containing tidyData.txt and issue this command in R:
   - `tidyData <- read.table("tidyData.txt",header=TRUE)`

 The data set is tidy as defined in [3]: each variable is a column, each variable is a row, and each type of observational unit is a table (this one table is a mean of unitless normalized values).
-Use of this data requires us to reference [1].

 #### How the Data was Tidied